Veterans: Challenges Back at Home

 Effects on Families

-The families of veterans have to fight a number of battles on their own.
+The families of veterans fight a number of battles on their own.
 They may not see their loved one for months and years at a time, not knowing if their parent, spouse, sibling, or child will make it home.
 For those who do make it back, the horrors of war are not left on the battlefield.
 The effects of post-traumatic stress disorder, traumatic brain injuries, and combat-related substance abuse can strike at the heart of even the tightest knit of families.
 This rehab guide for addicted veterans and their families can answer questions about drug and alcohol treatment and therapy for soldiers and the people who love them.

 Other risk factors for addiction among veterans include insomnia (or other disruptions of regular, normal sleeping patterns), traumatic brain injuries (where the head is impacted so violently that the brain is pushed up against the skull, causing damage to nerve fibers), and problems in relationships.2

-Heavy drinking has long existed in military culture, but recent deployments to Iraq and Afghanistan have seen a spike in reported rates of consumption of controlled substances.4 In 2007, the Journal of the American Medical Association published the results of a longitudinal assessment on the mental health problems of 88,235 combat veterans taken immediately on their return from deployment to Iraq and 3-6 months afterwards.
-The assessment showed that between 12-15 percent of the soldiers tested positive for alcohol problems.5
+Heavy drinking has long existed in military culture, but recent deployments to Iraq and Afghanistan have seen a spike in reported rates of consumption of controlled substances.4 In 2007, the Journal of the American Medical Association (JAMA) published the results of a longitudinal assessment on mental health problems of 88,235 combat veterans taken immediately on their return from deployment to Iraq and 3-6 months afterwards.
+The assessment showed that between 12-15 percent of soldiers tested positive for alcohol problems.5

 This means that even months and years after witnessing or experiencing a traumatic event, a soldier may: